techrhea777/student-mental-health-analysis/README.md

 ## Dataset

 The analysis is based on a student mental health dataset stored as a CSV file and queried in BigQuery.
+Analyzed a dataset of 50 student records using SQL in Google BigQuery, focusing exclusively on international students to eliminate population bias.

 ### Key fields used
 - `stay` → length of stay